 We put extra emphasis on yoga philosophy in our trainings because these are transformative guidelines that will impact every aspect of your life.
-The Yoga Sutras of Patanjali is the essential yogic text, and we want to help you establish an appreciation and foundational understanding for this great text.
-This text will take reveal new layers of insight every time you read it.
+The Yoga Sutras of Patanjali is the essential text of yoga, and we want to help you establish a foundational understanding and appreciation for this great text.